tytydraco/yessleep/out/What_do_you_do_when_it_wont_stop_hurting.md

 I took my place next to her.
 She did not notice.

-Soon, we were the only two who had not walked down the isle.
+Soon, we were the only two who had not walked down the aisle.
 She pulled her hair in anticipation.
 She always pulled her hair in anticipation.

 “Relax your hands, Katiebug.”